 You can get half price entry when you buy your train tickets direct with us thanks to SWR Rewards!
 Get to Centre VR by catching the train to Bournemouth, before walking for 18 minutes towards the centre.

 For an escape room with a difference, head to Red House Mysteries in Exeter.
 With three thrilling challenges described as ‘popular and devilish’ to choose between, these aren’t for the faint-hearted!
 Become immersed in the realistic storylines as you and your group work to find the clues and solve the puzzles—will you manage to escape in under an hour?

-You can get 20% off your escape room tickets by showing your South Western Railway train tickets on entry.
+You can get 20% off your escape room tickets when you buy train tickets direct thanks to SWR Rewards.
 The nearest station to Red House Mysteries is Exeter Central.
 From here, it’s just an eight-minute journey on the H1 bus.

 Art Jam Studio, Reading

 Painting is the perfect indoor activity for kids-- and since there’s no worries about clearing up the mess, parents will also love Art Jam Studio!
 This Reading-based pottery café doesn’t just offer painting—you can also try your hand at pottery, knitting and clay work.
 If you’re looking for a rainy day activity for adults only, check out the studio’s adult workshops or adult pottery and prosecco classes.